navpil/loggol/Readme.md

     LogManager.getLogManager().getLogger("").addHandler(new SLF4JBridgeHandler());

-There is a fix though, used by profile `-Plogback-fixed`:
+Therefore `logback` profile uses approach as in Log4j2-core (`log4j-jul`) instead of `jul-to-slf4j`.

-Instead of `jul-to-slf4j` use approach as in Log4j2-core, `log4j-jul`
+This will mean the JUL will send its output to the Log4j2, which in turn sends its output to Slf4j, which uses logback.

 ### Fallthrough to JUL